Thermalization of isolated quantum many-body system and the role of entanglement: Results

-which means that $i^{th}$ eigenstate of $\hat{H}$ is a coherent mixture of the eigenstates of $\hat{H}_0$; in other words, any basis vector of $\mathcal{H}$ is a linear combination of the basis vectors of $\mathcal{H}_0$.
-Normalization condition requires $\sum_{j}~\lvert p_{ij}\lvert^2=1$.
-Thus the transformation of energy eigenstates due to the external perturbation can be viewed as a linear mapping between the two mentioned Hilbert spaces, and the elements of the matrix representing the map are the complex entities $p_{ij}$.
+which means that $i^{th}$ eigenstate of $\hat{H}$ is a coherent mixture of the eigenstates of $\hat{H}_0$.
+Thus the transformation of energy eigenstates due to the external perturbation can be viewed as a linear mapping.
+The elements of the matrix representing the map \textit{i.e.,} the overlaps between unperturbed and perturbed eigenstates are the complex entities $p_{i\nu}\equiv\langle\phi_{\nu}\lvert\psi_{i}\rangle$, square of which denote the probability of $\nu$-th eigenstate of unperturbed Hamiltonian in the $i$-th eigenstate of the total Hamiltonian.
+The overlaps $p_{i\nu}$s are chosen from zero-mean Gaussian distribution and are statistically independent of each other.
+Therefore, normalization condition requires $\sum_{\nu}~\lvert p_{i\nu}\lvert^2=1$.
 Let us denote the transformation matrix as $P$, and assume it to be a random unitary matrix.
 The matrix corresponding to the inverse map will therefore be $P^{\dagger}$, because for unitary matrix $P^{\dagger}=P^{-1}$.
-From the structure of $\lvert\phi_j\rangle$ one can easily verify that the state $\lvert\psi_i\rangle$ in the above equation is an entangled one.
-In the next we show the revival of the results of quantum statistical mechanics.
+Since $P$ is a joint unitary operator acting on the Hilbert space $\mathcal{H}_S\otimes\mathcal{H}_R$, where $\mathcal{H}_{S(R)}$ is the Hilbert space of $S(R)$, it can transform a product state either into an entangled state or another product state.
+However, given that $P$ is randomly chosen and the set of product states has measure zero in $\mathcal{H}_S\otimes\mathcal{H}_R$, the probability of $|\psi_i\rangle$ being a product state is exceedingly small.
+In other words, $|\psi_i\rangle$ is almost always an entangled state\cite{Calabrese_2005}.
+In the following subsections, we show the revival of the results of quantum statistical mechanics.